Seagull Stearman Red Baron Pizza Squadron 20cc 1.8m (71in) (SEA-277)

 - Lightweight, high quality balsa and plywood construction.

-- Authentic scale colour scheme.
+- Authentic scale colour scheme of the

 - Covered in genuine Oracover film.